-This glass was once made for decorative uses such as table wear and Victorian art glass.
+This glass was once made for decorative uses such as tableware and Victorian art glass.
 The color was added in layers.
 The bottom layer was almost always white or clear and different colors were added to the top.
 The glass was made this way mostly because it was more cost efficient; it was less expensive to add colors on top of white glass then it was to make the whole design one solid color.
 These patterned pieces of sea glass are the result of this process.
-The glass was manufactured next to the ocean near a cliff.
-At the end of the day, the glass scraps would be tossed into the ocean, and in time these beautiful pieces would form.
+This glass was manufactured next to the ocean near a cliff.
+At the end of the day, the glass scraps would be tossed into the ocean and, in time, these beautiful pieces would form.
 These pieces of genuine English sea glass are some of the most unique and quality pieces of sea glass offered.
 Most of them date back to the early 1900's.

 WHERE CAN SEA GLASS BE FOUND?